Custom Time Periods (Static vs Dynamic Ranges)

 Custom Time Periods let you filter your Dashboard and statistics using date ranges that match your real flying needs.
 IPL supports both fixed ranges (with specific start and end dates) and dynamic rolling ranges (like “Last 90 Days”), giving you complete flexibility.

-Last updated 7 days ago
+Last updated About 2 months ago

 Why Custom Time Periods Exist